intergalacticfm/plugin.video.intergalacticfm/.development/overview.md

 **Genre** (one to three genres): *electro, acid, techno*

-**Plot** (twenty to thirty words): *DRAFT: Stream from the Berlin-based enigmatic producer named Gesloten Cirkel.
+**Plot** (twenty to thirty words): *Stream from the Berlin-based enigmatic producer named Gesloten Cirkel.
 Submit to his stream with his music and visuals.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../resources/submit-poster.png "Poster")